apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 We have to balance the requirement for cleaning up dead client resources with the fact that sometimes the network between the client and the server can fail and then come back, allowing the client to reconnect.
-ActiveMQ supports client reconnection, so we don't want to clean up "dead" server side resources too soon or this will prevent any client from reconnecting, as it won't be able to find its old sessions on the server.
+Apache ActiveMQ supports client reconnection, so we don't want to clean up "dead" server side resources too soon or this will prevent any client from reconnecting, as it won't be able to find its old sessions on the server.

-ActiveMQ makes all of this configurable.
+Apache ActiveMQ makes all of this configurable.
 For each `ClientSessionFactory` we define a *connection TTL*.
 Basically, the TTL determines how long the server will keep a connection alive in the absence of any data arriving from the client.
 The client will automatically send "ping" packets